Am Kupfergraben schließt die James-Simon-Galerie direkt an das Pergamonmuseum an. © Ute Zscharnt für David Chipperfield Architects

 Blick von Süden auf die James-Simon-Galerie: Zur Bodestraße öffnet sich die Galerie mit einer breiten Freitreppe. © Ute Zscharnt für David Chipperfield Architects

 Von der Terrasse der James-Simon-Galerie sieht man die Kuppel des Humboldt Forum © Ute Zscharnt für David Chipperfield Architects

 By naming its new central entrance building after James Simon (1851–1932), the Staatliche Museen zu Berlin pays tribute to the most important patron in its history.
 Thanks to his generous support of the arts, science, and the commonweal, the Jewish textile-business owner from Berlin stands as a shining example of modern civic duty for present and future generations.

-This central location will provide direct access to the Pergamonmuseum and Neues Museum, and to the Archäologische Promenade, which will form a walkway connecting four museums, from the Altes Museum in the south to the Bode Museum in the north.
-Featuring an auditorium and a special exhibition hall, the entrance building will serve as a place for communication and contemplation on the World Heritage Site Museumsinsel Berlin.
+After its opening the new building will provide direct access to the Pergamonmuseum and Neues Museum, and to the Archäologische Promenade, which will - in a more distant future - form a walkway connecting four museums, from the Altes Museum in the south to the Bode Museum in the north.